 The electrical pulses cause your muscles to flex and even give them a light exercise.
 However, if you really want to see better definition and get a six-pack, then you need to lose fat.
 Fat is lost by creating a calorie deficit or performing high-intensity exercise that burns a significant amount of calories.

 You’ll be lucky if your TENS unit helps you burn 100 calories in 30 minutes.
 It’s better than nothing, but you’re honestly better off taking a walk.
 In some ways, this is similar to how Saunas are advertised as weight-loss devices.
+TENS units can help you lose fat, but aren’t an answer in and of themselves.

 Myth #2: TENS Can Make Muscles Bigger